aws-samples/eks-workshop-v2/website/docs/autoscaling/compute/karpenter/index.md

 $ prepare-environment autoscaling/compute/karpenter
 ```

+This will make the following changes to your lab environment:
+- Install the Karpenter in the Amazon EKS cluster

+You can view the Terraform that applies these changes [here](https://github.com/VAR::MANIFESTS_OWNER/VAR::MANIFESTS_REPOSITORY/tree/VAR::MANIFESTS_REF/manifests/modules/autoscaling/compute/karpenter/.workshop).

 :::

 In this lab, we'll look at [Karpenter](https://github.com/aws/karpenter), an open-source autoscaling project built for Kubernetes.
 Karpenter is designed to provide the right compute resources to match your application’s needs in seconds, instead of minutes by observing the aggregate resource requests of unschedulable pods and makes decisions to launch and terminate nodes to minimize scheduling latencies.